Types of Taxes

 Miscellaneous State And Local Taxes

 Most states impose a franchise tax, which is a tax on the right to do business in the state.
 However, the tax base used for the determination of the tax varies by state.
 Usually, the franchise tax is based on the capitalization of the corporation.
-Occupational taxes are similar to franchise taxes but are applied to specific trades or businesses and are collected in the form of licenses or tax permits, such as a liquor license or tax permits or fees to practice certain professions, such as law or medicine.
+Occupational taxes are like franchise taxes but are applied to specific trades or businesses and are collected in the form of licenses or tax permits, such as a liquor license or tax permits or fees to practice certain professions, such as law or medicine.